-A migraine is a headache disorder characterized by moderate to intense throbbing pain, nausea, and heightened sensitivity to external stimuli or the environment.
+A migraine episode is a headache disorder characterized by moderate to intense throbbing pain, nausea, and heightened sensitivity to external stimuli or the environment.

 - had a headache so overwhelming that it was difficult to work or concentrate